 Located on the Atlantic coastline

-resorts and hotels.
-The majority of the beaches are geared
+with resorts and hotels.
+The majority of the beaches

-up for tourist trade and offer a range of facilities and
+are geared up for tourist trade and offer a range of

-beautiful views.
-The Foodies get to enjoy both international
+offers beautiful views.
+The Foodies get to enjoy both

 Frokost på hotel Balima i Rabat

-on the very place where, upon his return from exile in
+lies in state on the very place where, upon his return from

-Madagascar, he gathered thousands of Moroccans together to
+exile in Madagascar, he gathered thousands of Moroccans

-thank God for giving independence to their country.
+together to thank God for giving independence to their

 The opulent tomb chamber is resplendently decorated, with